 Bodily injury liability coverage may help pay the costs if people are injured or killed in a covered accident you cause.
 This may include medical expenses, loss of income and, in some cases, legal fees if you are sued.

-Minimum limits on auto liability insurance may not provide enough coverage
+Minimum and maximum limits on auto liability insurance

 A limit is the maximum dollar amount your insurance may pay per event.
 For example, if you have a property damage limit of $10,000 and cause $15,000 in damages in a covered accident, you are responsible for the excess $5,000.